 Sensitivity

-Defined as the number which tells the percentage or the proportion of people who are identified correctly as having the condition, that is true positives.
+Defined as the number that tells the percentage or the proportion of people who are identified correctly as having the condition, which is the true positives.

 A sensitivity of 1.0 or 100% means that all of the people with the condition are correctly identified.
 The number is arrived at by dividing the number of true positives (TP) by the number of true positives plus the number of false negatives (FN).